Vispyr/.github/profile/README.md

 * P99 Latency metrics by application routes
 * Flamegraph and table of continuous profiling data
 * Scatterplot graph and table for distributed tracing
-* A trace waterfall panel for analizing any selected trace
+* A trace waterfall panel for analyzing any selected trace

 # Architecture
 <div align="center">